Shopify/polaris/documentation/Deprecation guidelines.md

 );
 ```

-Use `Deprecation` prefix for messages that warn developers when component APIs are in the process of being replaced.
+Deprecation messages warn developers when component APIs are in the process of being replaced.
 It’s important to notify developers of breaking changes ahead of their release.

 ## Examples